 “I’ve never understood why there can’t be group awards,” said Potts, who’s been with CSS for nearly 36 years.
 “But I’m very honored to receive this and have them recognize my ideas.
 But what are ideas unless there’s a team behind you to help actualize them?
 I’m constantly looking at how we do what we do, trying to find ways to maintain performance or enhance it.
 I like analyzing processes.
 But it’s taken the entire staff to get behind each crazy idea I come up with.
 Thanks to the talent and hard work of the outstanding staff, my ideas become reality.”

-According to Potts, the CSS team — which repeatedly has taken top honors for its quality data — is on the forefront of developing methodology for training and data collection in the cancer-registration field.
+According to Potts, the CSS team — which repeatedly has taken top honors for its quality data — is at the forefront of developing methodology for training and data collection in the cancer-registration field.
 Two of its biggest contributions have included the push for regionwide electronic-pathology reporting and the development of a web-based training program known as SEER*Educate, both of which started at Fred Hutch before being rolled out nationally.

 A certified tumor registrar, registered health information administrator and certified public accountant, Potts as far back as the mid-‘90s started asking pathology labs to submit their full electronic reports rather than allowing the staff to collect only cribbed bits from the pathology reports in medical records.